 This is a rare opportunity to undertake basic biological and measurement research and then apply the findings into industrial processes.
 The studentship carries a standard Research Council stipend.
 As a focus of the work is analytical method development, the majority of the work will be undertaken at NML in Teddington, whilst the candidate will be expected to work closely with the academic collaborators and spend time at the academic site.
 Particularly, at the University of Kent, the candidate will be trained in developing and undertaking mammalian cell bioprocesses and systems for the expression and purification of LV vectors.
 At LGC the candidate will be trained in analytical methods including liquid chromatography mass spectrometry, next generation sequencing and dPCR and apply those technologies to develop methods for quantification and characterisation of protein capsid and host cell proteins and quantification and characterisation of the viral gene cargo (and delivery in to cells).
 The ultimate aim will be applying, for the first time, metrological concepts to the characterisation workflow of viral vectors and exploring the requirements for certified reference materials and reference measurement procedures.

 Applications should be made online at https://www.kent.ac.uk/courses/postgraduate/apply where the project title above should be entered as the proposed area of research and Prof Mark Smales as supervisor.
-Please attach/include a cv and a cover letter stating why you are suitable for the position.
-Applications must be received by 10-09-2021.
+Please attach/include a CV and cover letter stating why you are suitable for the position.
+Applications must be received by the University of Kent by 05 November 2021.
 Interviews will be held virtually the following week.

 Informal enquiries can be addressed to Prof Mark Smales in the School of Biosciences; email firstname.lastname@example.org.